 NASCAR Points System

-The driver may win it before the last race of the season if they cannot mathematically be beaten by those chasing them on the leaderboard.
-The Constructors’ Championship is decided the same way.
-In NASCAR however, the points system is very different, starting with the fact that all 40 drivers take points with each race, with the winner getting 40 and last place getting 1 point.
+In NASCAR, the points system is very different, starting with the fact that all 40 drivers get points in each race, with the winner getting 40 and last place getting 1 point.

-There are also bonus points on offer for race winners, as well as those who win stages one and two.
-These bonus points are carried over to the playoffs, while normal points are reset when postseason playoffs begin.
-The points are reset again after each elimination round that we discussed previously, and there are no bonus points on offer for the final four drivers in the last race.
+There are also bonus points on offer for race winners, as well as those who win stages one and two (and 3 at Charlotte).
+These bonus points are carried over to the playoffs, while normal points are reset when the post-season playoffs begin.
+The points are reset again after each elimination round, and there are no bonus points on offer for the final four drivers in the last race.

 This makes the NASCAR points system a lot more complex than the F1 system, and it also makes for a big difference in what it takes to be a winner.
-As all the points are reset at the end of the regular season, the leader loses out quite substantially, while those in 16th place benefit from the levelling of the playing field, aside from bonus points of course.
+As all the points are reset at the end of the regular season in NASCAR, the leader loses out quite substantially, while those as far back as 16th place benefit from the levelling of the playing field, aside from bonus points of course.

 Qualifying For The Playoffs